kyma-project/istio/docs/technical-design.md

 ![Component Diagram](./controller-component-diagram.svg)

 #### IstioController
-This is the controller that takes care of the entire Istio reconciliation process and is bound to [IstioCR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md).
+This is the controller that takes care of the entire Istio reconciliation process and is bound to [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md).
 The responsibility is to control the reconciliation process by triggering the reconcilers considering the execution dependencies between them.
 The controller will also pass the desired state to the reconcilers.